Grass Fed Beef

 We offer retail cuts throughout the year directly from the farm by appointment.

 We sell in larger quantities at a discounted price (usually by the whole or half cow).
-Contact us if you are interested in bulk orders.
-There is a waiting list for 2023, but we would be happy to give you information and add you to our contact list.
+Bulk Orders are currently SOLD OUT, but you can contact us for information and be added to our waiting list.

 Where else can you try our beef?
-You can find it on the menu at Fenton's Landing in Sunapee Harbor - enjoy the Harding Hill Wrap, made with our beef chorizo, yum!
+You can find it on the menu at Fenton's Landing and Hoptimystic Brewing in Sunapee Harbor - enjoy the Harding Hill Wrap, made with our beef chorizo, or a Smash Burger.
 The Appleseed Restaurant in Bradford also features a Harding Hill Burger.

 Recipes & More